ScrapW/Chatbox/docs/README.md

 2. Set the destination IP address to `127.0.0.1` or turn on the option `Send to localhost` (recommended)
 3. Enable OSC function in the game

-## Known issues

-- Text field cursor have abnormal behavior

-This is a bug related to the Android Compose library.
-Need to wait for an upstream fix.

 ## FAQ

 ### How to enable the OSC function?